google/wireit/README.md

 - Whenever a directory is matched, all recursive children of that directory are included.
+- The order of `!exclude` patterns is significant.
 - Hidden/dot files are matched by `*` and `**`.
 - Patterns are case-sensitive (if supported by the filesystem).